-Procedures to Petition for CEUs
+E. Procedures to Petition for CEUs

-Not all educational experiences available to CRSS professionals will have been awarded CEUs by ICB, and may require a petition for such education/training to receive CEU credit.
-Requests are to be submitted to ICB using the Petition Form, with the following information:
+Not all educational experiences available to CRSS professionals will have been awarded CEUs by ICB, requiring them to petition such education/training for CEU credit.
+Requests are to be submitted to ICB on the petition form with the following information:

-- Documentation of attendance - Goals and objectives of the program - · Date/length of program in clock hours - Brochure or other document describing program content - Sponsor, location, instructor, and target population - Definition of the training type (publication, workshop, seminar) - Identification of the Mental Health specific content and/or knowledge/skill related to the Core Functions - Non-refundable petition fee (\$10.00)
+- Documentation of attendance - Goals and objectives of the program - Date/length of program in clock hours - Brochure or other document describing program content - Sponsor, location, instructor and target population - Definition of the training type (publication, workshop, seminar) - Identification of the Mental Health Recovery specific content and/or knowledge/skill related to the Core Functions - Non-refundable petition fee

-Requests will be reviewed within 30 days, and CRSS professionals will be notified of the results.
+Requests will be reviewed within 30 days and CRSS professionals will be notified of the results.
 If recognized, they will be informed of the number of CEUs awarded.

-Extension of Continuing Education Requirements
+F. Extension of Continuing Education Requirements